JAndrassy/ArduinoOTA/README.md

 * WiFi - Arduino WiFi Shield (not tested)
 * WiFi library of ESP8266 and ESP32 Arduino boards package

-UIPEthernet, WiFiSpi and WiFi library don't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.
-WiFiEspAT and WiFiLink doesn't support UDP multicast, but the firmware propagates the MDNS record.
+UIPEthernet, WiFiEspAT, WiFiSpi and WiFi library don't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.
+WiFiLink doesn't support UDP multicast, but the firmware propagates the MDNS record.

 ## Installation